harlericho/project_blogs/README.md

 Before starting the <project_blogs> project using <strong>Docker</strong>, you must follow these steps:

 1. Have docker and docker-compose installed.
+2. Create a folder in the root of the project <project_blogs> with the name: "data".
-2. Run in the root of the project <project_blogs> the following command:
+3. Run in the root of the project <project_blogs> the following command:

    ```
    docker-compose up -d
    ```

-3. Create an .env at the root of the project.
+4. Create an .env at the root of the project.
-4. In the .env file add the execution port of the project and the PostgreSQL credentials:
+5. In the .env file add the execution port of the project and the PostgreSQL credentials:

    ```
    PORT=9000